César Farías: Aucas

-Colombia
+Águilas Doradas

 On 28 June 2023, Farías arrived in Colombia as he was presented as the new manager of Águilas Doradas, in the country's top tier.
 In the 2023 Finalización, Farías led Águilas to become the first team to go unbeaten in the first stage of the Colombian league tournament, but the team was eliminated in the semifinals.
 He resigned from the club on 29 December 2023.

+América de Cali

 On 23 January 2024, Farías signed as the new manager of América de Cali, but he left the club by mutual agreement four months later after failing to reach the semifinals of the 2024 Apertura.

+Junior

 On 3 September 2024, Farías became manager of fellow Primera A club Junior, replacing Arturo Reyes.
 He was fired from Junior on 20 June 2025, after the club failed to advance to the group stage of the 2025 Copa Sudamericana, losing to Farías's former club América de Cali on penalties, and only collected one point in six matches of the 2025 Apertura's semifinal stage.